Is Repeated Bayesian Interim Analysis Consequence-Free?: Simulation

 For the time-to-event outcomes, we assumed a 12-month follow-up period with patient accrual following a Poisson process at a rate of six patients per month.
 We set $\theta_0=8$ and used $\pi_g(\theta)=\mbox{Gamma}(12,2)$ and $\pi_g(\kappa)=\mbox{Gamma}(8,2)$.
 We evaluated three $\pi(\theta,\kappa)$ priors with $\theta$ centered at 8 (neutral), 6 (pessimistic), and 10 (optimistic), each with varying precision (see Table 5).
-The cutoff was calibrated and set to $C=0.61$ to control the pFDR at 5\% in the absence of an interim analysis.
+The cutoff was calibrated and set to $C=0.64$ to control the pFDR at 5\% in the absence of an interim analysis.

-The performance metrics were calculated as follows. pFDR was calculated as the proportion of trials in which $H_0$ was true among those in which $H_0$ was rejected, across the 50,000 simulated trials.
-FDR was then obtained by multiplying the pFDR by the proportion of trials in which $H_0$ was rejected.
+The performance metrics were calculated as follows. pFDR was calculated as the proportion of trials in which the treatment is not effective (i.e., $\theta\le\theta_0$) among those claiming that the treatment is effective, across the 50,000 simulated trials.
+FDR was then obtained by multiplying the pFDR by the proportion of trials claiming that the treatment is effective.
 Bias was determined as the average difference $\hat{\theta}^k-\theta^k$, and MSE was computed as the mean of $(\hat{\theta}^k-\theta^k)^2$, where $\hat{\theta}^k$ denotes the posterior mean of $\theta$ in the $k$th simulated trial.
 Coverage was defined as the percentage of trials in which $\theta^k$ fell within the 95\% posterior credible interval for $\theta$ in the $k$th trial.
-Type I error rate A was computed as the percentage of rejected $H_0$ among those in which $H_0$ was true, and power was computed as the percentage of rejected $H_0$ among those in which $H_0$ was false.
-Type I error rate B was defined as one minus the coverage probability for the one-sided posterior credible interval when $H_0$ was true.
-Additionally, we report the average sample size across all simulated trials.
+FPR was computed as the percentage of trials claiming that the treatment is effective among those in which the treatment is actually not effective with $\theta\le\theta_0$.